magento/devdocs/guides/v2.2/frontend-dev-guide/tools/using_grunt.md

 ### How to use custom configuration file

-To tell Grunt to use a custom configuration file, instead the default one, add the following in your script:
+To tell Grunt to use a custom configuration file, instead of the default one, add the following in your script:

 1. Require file-router: